pythonfrankcc/Linux-Administration/Readme.md

+How TCP and UDP work in a linux with troubleshooting explained:https://unix.stackexchange.com/questions/261360/icmp-port-unreachable-error-even-if-port-is-open

 *****************************************************************************************************************************************************
 Challenge1
 The database server called centos-host is running short on space!
 You have been asked to add an LVM volume for the Database team using